solana-labs/solana/docs/src/proposals/scrambled-tx.md

 it, namely the block propagation and vote accumulation.

 We can also exclude the vote accumulation duration because the block propagation duration is the only duration which needs to remain scrambled.
-We can securely derive the stake-weighted duration of block propagation from timestamps in past pre-votes (could be hard-coded initially) on epoch basis.
+We can stake-weightedly derive the duration of block propagation from stake-weighted timestamps in past pre-votes (could be hard-coded initially) on epoch basis.

-Lastly, block propagation should finish within a slot or two, otherwise cluster isn't healthy in the first place.
+Lastly, block propagation for any given slot should finish within a slot or two, otherwise cluster isn't healthy in the first place, causing unrecoverable desync acorss significant number of staked nodes.

 Thus, approximately 4 slots (~1.6s) will be scrambling target difficulty.
 This is major component of induced latency.
 In addition to this, scrambled keys must